About the Project

 While we are making every effort to minimize service disruption and impact on our users during implementation, our user community can expect a few temporary issues to arise following the launch.
 Information will be made available in the Updates section below.

 This project is part of Collaborative Futures, a new consortium of 14 universities in Ontario that are working together to implement a shared library services platform.
 The goal of this consortium is to improve services and to facilitate access to collections held in university libraries across the province.
 To learn more, see Collaborative Futures (Ontario Council of University Libraries).

 If you have any questions, please contact bibliolibrary@uOttawa.ca

 Why a new library system?

-uOttawa Library’s current library system is 20 years old and was primarily designed to manage physical collections.
+uOttawa Library’s former library system was 20 years old and was primarily designed to manage physical collections.
 Omni will make it easier to manage and work with our large and increasingly digital collection that includes nearly 4 million books, 75,000 journals, 1000 databases, and more.

 Why a shared system?

 By implementing Omni together with our 13 partner institutions, we’ll have the common infrastructure needed to work together in new ways, share expertise, collaborate more efficiently in managing and preserving our collections, and offer broader access to resources for our communities.

 What does a new library services system mean for you?

 For students, faculty and staff at uOttawa, Omni will mean broader and more streamlined access to resources both in uOttawa’s collection as well as in those of our partners; in all, you’ll gain access to over 18 million bibliographic records currently available in the shared collections of the 13 participating universities.
 It will also mean the replacement of the Library’s “classic catalogue” with a modern search engine with powerful new features for both novice and advanced researchers.